Skip to main content

 The Inheritance of Biological Stories

-The most compelling aspect of this science is the discovery that are not entirely erased between generations.
+The most compelling aspect of this science is the discovery that these epigenetic marks are not entirely erased between generations.
 While your DNA sequence is passed down, a subtle imprint of your life experiences, written in the language of epigenetics, can also be transmitted to your offspring.
 This occurs in the sperm and egg cells, the very cells that create the next generation.
 This is known as epigenetic inheritance.

 This means a father’s diet and stress levels in the months before conception can alter the methylation patterns in his sperm.
-These altered patterns can be passed to the embryo, potentially influencing the child’s and development.
+These altered patterns can be passed to the embryo, potentially influencing the child’s metabolic health and development.

 Similarly, a mother’s nutritional state and environment around the time of conception can shape the epigenetic profile of her egg and the uterine environment, programming the fetus for health or disease later in life.
 This is not about blame; it is about biological reality and empowerment.